-Due to declines in commodity prices and estimated reserves over the last three years, there were indications that the carrying values of certain of our oil and gas properties may be impaired and undiscounted future cash flows attributed to these assets indicated their carrying amounts were not expected to be recovered.
+Due to declines in commodity prices and estimated reserves over the last three years, there were indications that the carrying values of certain of our natural gas and oil properties may be impaired and undiscounted future cash flows attributed to these assets indicated their carrying amounts were not expected to be recovered.
 Their fair value was measured using an income approach based upon internal estimates of future production levels, prices, drilling and operating costs and discount rates, which are Level 3 inputs.
 In some cases, we also considered the potential sale of certain of these properties.
-We recorded non-cash charges during 2013 of \$7.0 million related to Gulf Coast onshore oil and gas properties.
-We recorded non-cash charges during 2012 of \$31.1 million related to our

-Mississippi natural gas and oil properties and \$3.2 million related to our remaining oil and natural gas properties in North Texas.
-We recorded non-cash charges during 2011 of \$31.2 million related to our East Texas natural gas and oil properties and \$7.5 million related to our Gulf Coast onshore properties.
-Also in 2013 and 2012, we evaluated certain surface property we own which included a consideration for the potential sale of the assets and we recognized an impairment charges of \$741,000 in 2013 and \$1.3 million in 2012.
+We recorded non-cash charges during the year ended 2014 of \$5.5 million related to natural gas and oil properties in Mississippi, \$18.5 million related to properties in West Texas and \$4.0 million to fully impair our remaining oil and natural gas properties in North Texas.
+We recorded non-cash charges during the year ended 2013 of \$7.0 million related to Gulf Coast onshore oil and gas properties.
+We recorded non-cash charges during the year ended 2012 of \$31.1 million related to our Mississippi natural gas and oil properties and \$3.2 million related to our remaining oil and natural gas properties in North Texas.
+Also in 2013 and 2012, we evaluated certain surface property we own which included a consideration for the potential sale of the assets and we recognized impairment charges of \$741,000 in 2013 and \$1.3 million in 2012.
 The following table presents the value of these assets measured at fair value on a nonrecurring basis at the time impairment was recorded (in thousands):

-Year Ended December 31,
+Ye ar Ended I Decen nber 31,

-2013 2012 2011
+2014 2013 2012

-Fair Value Ir npairment Fa Fair Value Impairment Fair Value Impairment
+F air Value Ir npairment Fai ir Value Imp pairment Fa ir Value Im pairment

-Natural gas and oil properties-continuing '

-operations \$ 500 \$ 7,012 \$ 12,604 \$ 34,273 \$ 24,388 \$ 38,681
+Natural gas and oil properties \$ 15,605 \$ 28,024 \$ 500 \$ 7,012 \$ 12,604 \$ 34,273

 Surface property 5,550 741 6,269 1,281